humaniverse/IMD/cran-comments.md

 ## Release summary
 This is a minor release in which we have:

-* Added the Community Needs Index for each nation
+* Fixed a bug in the left-behind areas flag for England

 ## Test environments
 * local Windows 10 install, R 4.1.0